Search Engines:

 shell=True).decode('UTF-8')

 2. RankLib provides several pairwise and listwise algorithms for training models.
-A jar file is provided that can be invoked as an external application (as above) or called directly (more efficient, fewer problems).
+The LIB_DIR created for HW1 contains a jar file that can be invoked as an external application (as above) or called directly (more efficient, fewer problems).

 Call it from your Python software as shown below